Toei Bus: List of regular routes

 All routes are equipped with accessibility feature, such as non-step buses with kneeling function.

 There are also some non-regular routes, including those for Tokyo Big Sight, the National Theatre of Japan, Edogawa Kyōtei Course, the Tokyo Bay Great Fireworks, and the Sumidagawa Fireworks Festival.

 Vehicles

 There are 1,467 buses used by TMBT.
 These are manufactured by Isuzu Motors, Hino Motors, Nissan Diesel, Mitsubishi Fusō and Volgren (imported from Australia).
 The bureau is keen on introducing vehicles with accessibility feature, such as non-step buses.
-As of April 2006, there are 854 non-step buses, or 58% of its entire fleet.
-The bureau also employs relatively many eco-friendly vehicles as Japanese bus operator, including 157 natural gas buses.
+By the end of 2024, all buses became non-step buses.
+The bureau also employs relatively many eco-friendly vehicles as Japanese bus operator, including 75 fuel cell buses.

 Fares

 For the routes in the special wards of Tokyo, the adult fares are as follows, regardless of the distance.
 Riders get on a bus from a front door, and get off from a rear door.